→ If you or someone you know is a survivor of sexual assault here is a list of support services across Australia.

-Lifeline is a national charity providing all Australians experiencing a personal crisis with access to 24 hour crisis support and suicide prevention services.
-They also provide online counseling services.
+Lifeline is a national charity that provides 24hr access to crisis support and suicide prevention services.

 Safe Steps is a state-wide Family Violence Response Centre with 24/7 service for women and children experiencing violence.
 They provide immediate support, information, advocacy, referral and emergency accommodation.

 Phone: 1800 015 188 (24 hours a day, 7 days a week)

 African Family Services

 African Family Services (AFS) is a specialist service organisation established to serve the African-Australian community in Victoria.
 AFS provide community capacity building, outreach and case management support, family violence support, a career planning and professional development platform, alcohol and drug awareness training and other training packages.

 Women’s Information Referral Exchange (WIRE)